-The milestones being reported this quarter are the grey shaded sections of Attachment 1 to this Report.
+The milestones being reported this quarter are the grey shaded sections of Attachment 1 to Report CJ009-02/20.
 "Business as usual' activities within each key theme have also been separated from strategic projects and programs within the report.

-Legislation The Local Government Act 1995 provides a framework for the operations of Local Governments in Western Australia.
+The Local Government Act 1995 provides a framework for the operations of Local Governments in Western Australia.
 Section 1.3 (2) states: